bfe-tech-recruitment/Opps-page/_posts/2021-03-10-DevOps-Project.md

 - Enthusiasm and commitment to BfE's cause
 - Sound programming skills.
 You are expected to have min.
 2 years' coding experience, familarity with Git and experience working on a shared codebase in the context of a corporate or a personal project
 - Strong interest in DevOps and Cloud Engineering
-- Docker knowledge is highly desirable in the second task and essential in the third task
+- Docker knowledge is highly desirable in track 2 and essential in track 3, 4 and 5
 - This project is primarily open to graduate students and working professionals.
 Exceptions can be made for extremely outstanding undergraduates.
 There are no geographical restrictions.

 ### Perks